przemekmatsumoto/BorgTug/docs/host/manual/debian_server.md

     7. Add the line:
     remote-backup ALL=(ALL) /home/remote-backup/backup/change_backup_hour.sh

-SECTION 9 - Set timers to autostart
+SECTION 9 - Set timers and sockets to be enabled on startup

     1. Enable timer to start at system boot (Change your_timer_name to the appropriate client name -> see SECTION 8 point 3): sudo systemctl enable backup@your_timer_name.timer

+    2. Enable socket to start at system boot (Change your_name_for_socket to the appropriate client name -> see SECTION 5 point 3): sudo systemctl enable your_name_for_socket.socket

+    3. Start your socket (after reboot it will start automatically): sudo systemctl start your_name_for_socket.socket